keu/docs/software_versioned_docs/version-0.23/kubepodoperator.md

 "Failure","message":"pods is forbidden: User \"system:serviceaccount:astronomer-cloud-solar-orbit-4143:solar-orbit-4143-worker-serviceaccount\" cannot create pods in the namespace \"datarouter\"","reason":"Forbidden","details":{"kind":"pods"},"code":403}
 ```

-On Astronomer Enterprise, the largest node a single pod can occupy is dependent on the size of your underlying node pool.
+On Astronomer Software, the largest node a single pod can occupy is dependent on the size of your underlying node pool.

-> **Note:** If you need to increase your [limit range](https://kubernetes.io/docs/concepts/policy/limit-range/) on Astronomer Enterprise, contact your system admin. \\
+> **Note:** If you need to increase your [limit range](https://kubernetes.io/docs/concepts/policy/limit-range/) on Astronomer Software, contact your system admin. \\

 #### Define Resources per Task